TheTasak/sitemap-builder/readme.md

 ```
 ## Options
 The app doesn't require any flags, but there's couple of optional ones
-* url=String - url of the website to scrape, default: https://atos.net
+* url=String - url of the website to scrape
-* depth=Int - max depth of recursion while searching for links, default 3
+* depth=Int - max depth of recursion while searching for links
-* file=String - path to file where to store results of execution, default ./result.txt
+* file=String - path to file where to store results of execution
-* showCmd=Bool - show results in command line?, default false
+* showCmd=Bool - show results in command line?
+* sameDomain=Bool - include in searching only domain specified by the url flag